PoMaHcKu/dev-inc-c-server/README.md

 ```
 git clone https://github.com/PoMaHcKu/dev-inc-c-server
 ```
 ###### Create index.html file in the root of project directory.
 The file must has a html form with post method.
-And form must has a input element (or input area) and submit button in the html form.
+And form must has a input element (or input area) with attribute name and submit button in the html form.
 ###### Edit file script.cpp.
 There is the function called getInt in the script file.
 Write your code in this function.
 ###### Create a CSS style for the form.
 FOR your taste.
 ###### Create repository and push the project.
 You need it later.

-### 2. Get started
+### 2. Deploy
 ###### To be continue...

 Go to the directory with project and write the commands bellow: